slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 ## Digital Notes

-Not wanting to go insane, I use LaTeX for all of my digital digital note taking.
+Not wanting to go insane, I use LaTeX for all of my digital note taking.
 My writing setup for `.tex` files is pretty similar to [Karthik Chikmagalur]'s—whose excellent post you should definitely check out—so I will not belabour the point too much here.
 The tl;dr is [AUCTeX], [CDLaTeX], and [aas].